-Summary of the First three Five-year plans
+Summary of First three Five-year plans

-Plans Time frame Objective and Remarks Focus: agriculture, price stability, and infrastructure.
-First Plan 1951-1956 • It was based on Harrod Domer model (growth rate of the economy depends upon investment rate and productivity of capital in a positive manner).
-Focus: rapid industrialization Second Plan 1956-1961 It was also known as Mahalanobis Plan (advocated planning shift from agriculture to industries). (target growth: 4.5% Actual growth: 4.27%) It laid emphasis on heavy and basic industries.
+Plans Time frame Objective and Remarks $\cdot$ Focus: agriculture, price stability, and infrastructure.
+First Plan 1951-1956 • It was based on Harrod Domer model (growth rate of the economy depends upon investment rate and productivity of capital in a positive manner). $\cdot$ Focus: rapid industrialization Second Plan (target growth: It was also known as Mahalanobis Plan (advocated planning shift from agriculture to industries).
+4.5% Actual 4.27%) 1956-1961 growth: It laid emphasis on heavy and basic industries.
 Also advocated import substitution; export pessimism and overvalue exchanges.
-Third Plan (Target growth: 1961-1966 Focus: heavy and basic industry which was then shifted to agriculture (PL480).
-5.6% $\cdot$ Due to two wars- war with China, Actual growth: 2.84%) 1962 and war with Pakistan, 1965 and the severe drought of 1965-66; it failed on many fronts.
+Third Plan (Target growth: Focus: heavy and basic industry which was then shifted to agriculture (PL480).
+5.6% 1961-1966 $\cdot$ Due to two wars- war with China, Actual 2.84%) growth: 1962 and war with Pakistan, 1965 and severe drought of 1965-66; it failed on many fronts.